FlorianKrull/CompilerConstructionSS2019/README.md

 A positive grade for your final submission is required to pass this course.

 In addition to this, I'll do short QA sessions during the course which influence your final grade.
+For each QA session, you receive either a plus or a minus.
+To pass this course, you need to have more pluses than minuses by the end of the semester.

 Other submissions are not graded.